Red Rock Canyon in Las Vegas (Directions, Hikes, Stops & Tours)

 Pink Goblin Pass

-Pink Goblin Pass is a trail named for its rocky hillsides that feature a light pink color, but looks menacingly, kind of like a goblin.
-Not sure I see it, but it’s still a beautiful hike none-the-less.
+Pink Goblin Pass is a trail named for its rocky hillsides that feature a light pink color but look menacingly like a goblin.
+I’m not sure I see it, but it’s still a beautiful hike nonetheless.

 Red Cap Mountain